Zhuikov/XML_XSD_Valid/README.md

 ---

 ### What is it?
-This service will tell you, is XML matches to XSD scheme or not.
+This service will tell you, is XML matches to XSD-schema or not.

 ### Run it